nasosvava/S4DX/README.md

 Maven

+###  First way:

-IDEA(IntelliJ , Eclipse, Netbeans etc)
+You will need an IDEA(IntelliJ , Eclipse, Netbeans etc).

-To build the projects and run the tests you need to open the terminal go to the file project and run : mvn install
+Download any Idea and build and run the project.

+### Second Way:
+Open terminal
+Go with cd to the program folder and write:
+1) cd S4DXScriptApp
+2) java S4DXCodingChallengeApplication

+After you will see the menu of the project

+### To Build:
+Go with cd to the program folder and write: nvm install

-To run the tests :mvn test
+### To run the tests:

-## Before you run the application make sure that you have done the build step.
+Go with cd to the program folder and write: nvm test

+## Enjoy it!